Radio Boulevard

 The HRO-60

 The HRO-60 first conversion oscillator frequency was changed during production.
 Early versions of the receiver used 2010kc while later versions use 1990kc.
 At least two versions of the manual were published with early manuals referencing 2010kc as the first conversion frequency and later manuals showing 1990kc.
-In fact, I have an original HRO-60 manual that has a hand written note saying "1995kc - per National", so certainly there was much confusion over what frequency was used in any particular receiver.
-While aligning any HRO-60, it's easy to input a specific amplitude signal at 2010kc and adjust the two first conversion transformers for maximum output.
+In fact, I have an original HRO-60 manual that has a hand written note saying "1995kc - per National", so certainly there was quite a bit of confusion over what frequency was used in any particular receiver.
+If you are really concerned, it's possible while aligning any HRO-60 to input a specific amplitude signal at 2010kc and adjust the two first conversion transformers for maximum output.
 Then measure the output of the receiver exactly - use an audio output meter connected to the 500Z ohm output.
 Next, input the same exact amplitude signal at 1990kc and readjust the first conversion transformers for maximum.
 Measure the output of the receiver exactly.
-Whichever alignment frequency results in the highest output level is the correct frequency for that receiver.
-The correct frequency should be marked on the two first conversion transformers for future alignment reference.
-However, only coil sets B and A along with the A "bandspead only" coil sets are operating in double conversion, so an alignment error because of the slight difference in the conversion frequency probably would go unnoticed anyway. >>>
+Whichever alignment frequency results in the highest output level is probably the correct frequency for that receiver.
+The correct frequency should then be marked on the two first conversion transformers for future alignment reference.
+However, only coil sets B and A along with the A "bandspead only" coil sets are operating in double conversion and a conversion frequency alignment error would only affect the tracking slightly and would probably go unnoticed anyway.
+Besides, when the B and A coil sets are then aligned any tracking error can be adjusted out. >>>

->>> With the direct readout dial on the HRO-60 it is possible to achieve very accurate tracking.
-You'll find that it is tedious work since each LO low-end adjustment will require coil set removal, then making a slight adjustment followed by reinserting the coil set to test the adjustment.
+>>> With the direct readout dial on the HRO-60 it is possible to achieve very accurate tracking (but that doesn't necessarily equate to tremendous resolution.)
+You'll find that alignment is tedious work since each LO low-end adjustment will require coil set removal, then making a slight adjustment followed by reinserting the coil set to test the adjustment.
 This will most likely require readjusting the high-end trimmer and then checking the tracking again.
 This process is repeated until tracking is accurate.
-With patience it's possible to have the HRO-60 (or HRO-50) dial achieve a very accurate readout but you will have to realize that its resolution is somewhat limited.
+With patience it's possible to have the HRO-60 (or HRO-50) dial achieve an accurate readout at known transmitting station frequencies or a "marker frequency" but you'll have to realize that the limited dial resolution won't allow "to the kilocycle accuracy" at any random tuned frequency.
+The PW-D was there to provide a very accurate logging dial for precise frequency reset ability and a heterodyne frequency meter could be used if extremely accurate frequency measurement was needed.

 Performance - The HRO-60 is often times berated as less of a receiver than its predecessor, the HRO-50 but this is mainly from hams who are looking for maximum bandwidth for AM signals.
-The early HRO-50 used two conventional IF amplifiers that provide a typical "bell curve" and a fairly wide IF passband that does benefit the high fidelity push-pull audio amplifier section of the receiver.
+The early HRO-50 used two conventional IF amplifiers that provide a fairly wide IF passband that does benefit the high fidelity push-pull audio amplifier section of the receiver.
 However, the HRO-60 and the HRO-50-1 were trying to cope with the crowded band conditions of the fifties and sixties where successful communication was the goal.
 The additional IF transformers and IF amplifier stage provided a narrow 3.5kc IF passband with steep skirts resulting in very selective tuning.
 An excellent Crystal Filter circuit also helped with difficult QRM.
 Operating a rebuilt and correctly aligned HRO-50-1 or HRO-60 is a pleasure - QRM is rarely (if ever) a problem and the receiver is still a competitive performer at any frequency.
 However, that isn't to say that the early HRO-50 isn't also a very capable performer that is able to handle QRM with its Crystal Filter and can also provide excellent high fidelity audio when conditions allow for it.

-photo left: The HRO-60C Deluxe SN: 393 0255 with the SC-2 doors open showing the ten coil bays.
-I've owned this HRO-60R twice.
+History - I've owned this same HRO-60C twice.
 The first time was in 1990.
 I traded it a couple of years later for an early National FBX receiver.
 Around 2003, I found out where this receiver had gotten to and was able to purchase it back.
+During the time the HRO-60C was gone it had been recapped with all 715P Orange Drops.
 Over the past two decades, I've been able to find most of the optional coil sets besides the standard D, C, B and A coil sets it already had.
 Included are coil sets J, H and G covering 50kc up to 430kc.
 Coil sets F and E covering 480kc up to 2050kc.
 Other optional coil sets are AC for 15 meters and AD for 6 meters.
+I have all of the plastic dial scales except for Band J and Band AD.
+The receiver has always had its original Crystal Calibrator module.

 Cold War Use of HRO-50R and HRO-60R Receivers by Sweden - The Swedish Royal Board of Telecommunications made extensive use of the National HRO-50R and especially the HRO-60R receivers when building radio monitoring and point-to-point receiving stations in the late-1950s and through most of the 1960s.
 The system was to provide civilian contingency communications that could link various regional governments together and to the main government in case of a nuclear conflagration.